 If the contravention is of a more serious nature, the inspector must refer the incident without delay to the respective chief of regulatory Departments/Divisions for further action.
-The respective chief of regulatory Departments/Divisions will then determine if an investigation should be carried out.
+The respective chief of regulatory Departments/Divisions shall then determine if an investigation should be carried out.
+The Chief of Department/Division shall make such decision within 2 days of receipt of the contravention from inspector.